 Some major concert announcements in area clubs and concert halls have dropped over the past few days, and the result is a musical menu that rivals our summer scene.

 The biggest of these is Oct.
 1 in the Town Ballroom (681 Main St.), when Wilco frontman and leader Jeff Tweedy arrives for a show which will feature both a solo set and a set with Tweedy, the songwriter’s new band, which features his son Spencer Tweedy on drums.
-The band’s debut effort, “Sukirae,” will be released on Sept.
+The band’s debut effort, “Sukierae,” will be released on Sept.
 16. [Read this Grantland feature on Tweedy's troubles during this album's creation.]

 Tickets are $37.50 and go on sale at noon on Aug.
 22 (box office, Ticketfly.com).

 Another biggie: The University at Buffalo’s Center for the Arts announced the return of acclaimed jazz bassist and R&B/funk/pop/jazz composer Esperanza Spalding.